MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- UMIX: Improving Importance Weighting for Subpopulation Shift via Uncertainty-Aware Mixup. [[paper]](https://arxiv.org/abs/2209.08928)
+  - Zongbo Han, Zhipeng Liang, Fan Yang, Liu Liu, Lanqing Li, Yatao Bian, Peilin Zhao, Bingzhe Wu, Changqing Zhang, Jianhua Yao. *NeurIPS 2022*
+  - Key Word: Importance Weighting; Subpopulation Shift; Mixup.
+  - <details><summary>Digest</summary> We propose a simple yet practical framework, called uncertainty-aware mixup (Umix), to mitigate the overfitting issue in over-parameterized models by reweighting the "mixed" samples according to the sample uncertainty.
+The training-trajectories-based uncertainty estimation is equipped in the proposed Umix for each sample to flexibly characterize the subpopulation distribution.
+We also provide insightful theoretical analysis to verify that Umix achieves better generalization bounds over prior works.

+- Importance Tempering: Group Robustness for Overparameterized Models. [[paper]](https://arxiv.org/abs/2209.08745)
+  - Yiping Lu, Wenlong Ji, Zachary Izzo, Lexing Ying.
+  - Ke Word: Importance Tempering; Label Shift; Neural Collapse; Spurious Correlations.
+  - <details><summary>Digest</summary> We propose importance tempering to improve the decision boundary and achieve consistently better results for overparameterized models.
+Theoretically, we justify that the selection of group temperature can be different under label shift and spurious correlation setting.
+At the same time, we also prove that properly selected temperatures can extricate the minority collapse for imbalanced classification.

 - On-Device Domain Generalization. [[paper]](https://arxiv.org/abs/2209.07521) [[code]](https://github.com/KaiyangZhou/on-device-dg)
   - Kaiyang Zhou, Yuanhan Zhang, Yuhang Zang, Jingkang Yang, Chen Change Loy, Ziwei Liu.
   - Key Word: Domain Generalization; Knowledge Distillation.